Itinerary

 Day 9: Zombitse-Vohibasia National Park / Isalo

 Drive west to Zombitse-Vohibasia National Park today, a little-visited reserve on the border of two biological zones—dry deciduous tropical forest and more humid forest and savanna.
 The park is an island of green in the middle of a widely deforested region, and as such, it provides crucial natural habitat for an array of flora and fauna.
 Some of Madagascar’s finest birdwatching is here, with a number of endemic species including the very rare Appert's tetraka native to this forest alone.
 We also look for the giant coua, the iridescent souimanga sunbird, greater and lesser vasa parrots, Oustalet’s chameleon, and, always, lemurs.
-Among the park's eight lemur species, we may see Verreaux's sifaka, red-fronted brown lemur and the Hubbard's sportive lemur, a prize sighting found only in this park, if we're lucky.
+Among the park's eight lemur species, we may see Verreaux's sifaka and the Zombitse sportive lemur, a prize sighting found only in this park, if we're lucky.
 We feel especially fortunate to be here, knowing that our presence is directly responsible for protecting this rare habitat from destruction.
 Late this afternoon, return to our secluded ecolodge in Isalo to spend one more night.

 Days 10–12: Anjajavy Private Reserve

 A truly exclusive journey awaits today, as we board a chartered flight north to the 17,000-acre private nature reserve of Anjajavy.
 This vast protected area on the Indian Ocean is reached only by chartered small aircraft, with access via the reserve's private airport.
 The lodge fronting the cerulean waters of the Mozambique Channel is our base for exploring the dry deciduous forest of northwest Madagascar.
 This remote area, less disturbed than other regions of the country, harbors a striking number of endemic species.
-Look for the common brown lemur and black-and-white Coquerel’s sifaka during guided forest hikes, though we frequently see the latter on the lodge grounds as well.
-Night strolls may reveal gray and golden brown mouse lemurs, giant hairy crabs and various reptiles.
+Look for the common brown lemur and black-and-white Coquerel’s sifaka during guided forest hikes, though we frequently see them on the lodge grounds as well.
+Night strolls may reveal Danfoss mouse lemurs, giant hairy crabs and various reptiles.
 The forest contains some 1,800 plant species, among them richly colored rosewood trees and massive baobab trees shaped like squat bottles.
 Our 4-star resort, Madagascar's only member of the exclusive Relais & Chateaux group, accommodates guests in deluxe thatched bungalows overlooking a private white sand beach.

 Private boat excursions offer a close-up view on this secluded region that's mostly uninhabited except for a couple of nearby fishing villages.
 While we may pass a few fishermen in their dhows with triangular white sails or paddling wooden pirogues, we're largely alone along this wild coastline.
 It's a scenic landscape of rocky outcrops and tiny indented coves with unspoiled beaches dotted by pale ghost crabs.
 Travel by boat to Moramba Bay to view eroded limestone formations protruding from the sea, and huge baobab trees that stand sentinel over densely vegetated environs.
 Search the coastline for the Madagascar fish eagle, rare Madagascar sacred ibis and crested ibis.
 A sunset cruise through the mangroves reveals more birds, and, if we’re lucky, Madagascar flying foxes leaving their roosts at dusk.
 From the lodge, you may also opt to explore the coastline by kayak, snorkel over a coral reef from the beach, and explore a subterranean cave where we may spy bats.
 On the lodge grounds, the "Oasis" provides a garden sanctuary for a wide variety of aquatic and climbing plants, papyrus, tree ferns and palm trees that offer refuge to green kingfisher, red fody and active sifaka lemurs.
 A saltwater infinity pool overlooking the ocean provides refreshment after a day of discovery.